Joint vs tenants in common

 It’s also a good option for family members who are looking to make a shared investment.

-This can lead to financial difficulties and may complicate an already difficult situation.
-It can get even more tricky if you own the property with more than two people and one person wants to move out and sell their share, You will either have to all agree to a sale or find an alternative approach.
+Joint tenants can get even more tricky if you own the property with more than two people and one person wants to move out and sell their share, You will either have to all agree to a sale or find an alternative approach.

-What are the benefits of joint tenancy?
+What are the benefits of joint tenants?

 A joint tenancy is a great way to keep things simple when buying a property with a partner.
 Benefits include:

-• Easier sale - when it comes to selling a property, a joint tenancy is ideal, as everyone must agree to the sale, cutting down on any potential disputes.
+Easier sale.
+When it comes to selling a property, a joint tenancy is ideal, as everyone must agree to the sale, cutting down on any potential disputes.
 It’s a less complicated process, too

 Can you have more than two 'joint' tenants?